HTTP-RPC/Kilo/README.md

 > GET (values: [double]) -> double
 > ```

-Note that methods tagged with the `Deprecated` annotation will be flagged as such in the generated output.
+If a method is tagged with the `Deprecated` annotation, it will be identified as such in the generated output.

 #### Custom Response Descriptions
 Methods that return a custom response can use the `Response` annotation to describe the result.
-For example, this method declaration:
+For example, given this method declaration:

 ```
 @RequestMethod("GET")
 @ResourcePath("map")
 @Response("{text: string, number: integer, flag: boolean}")
-public void getMap() {
+public Map<String, ?> getMap() {
     ...
 }
 ```

-would produce a description similar to the following:
+the service would produce a description similar to the following:

 > ## /map
 >